apache/hudi/website/docs/quick-start-guide.md

 :::note Please note the following
 <ul>
-  <li>spark-avro module needs to be specified in --packages as it is not included with spark-shell by default</li>
-  <li>spark-avro and spark versions must match (we have used 3.1.2 for both above)</li>
-  <li>we have used hudi-spark-bundle built for scala 2.12 since the spark-avro module used also depends on 2.12.
+  <li>we have used hudi-spark-bundle built for scala 2.12 since the spark-avro module used can also depend on 2.12. </li>
-         If spark-avro_2.11 is used, correspondingly hudi-spark-bundle_2.11 needs to be used. </li>
 </ul>
 :::